 [Citations].
-Authority for the seizure thus ends when tasks tied to the traffic infraction are - or reasonably should have been - completed.
+Authority for the seizure thus ends when tasks tied to the traffic infraction are or reasonably should have been - completed.
 [Citation.]"
 Rodriguez v.
-United States, 575 U.S. \\\\, 135 S. Ct.
+United States, 575 U.S. , 135 S. Ct.
 1609, 1614 (2015) (internal citations omitted).

-¶43 In determining whether to issue a traffic ticket, and to ensure vehicle safety on the road, the police are permitted to make " 'ordinary inquiries incident to [the traffic] stop' " such as performing a warrant check, and reviewing vehicle registration and insurance information.
+- In determining whether to issue a traffic ticket, and to ensure vehicle safety on the road, the police are permitted to make "'ordinary inquiries incident to [the traffic] stop' " such as performing a warrant check, and reviewing vehicle registration and insurance information.
 Id. at 1615 (quoting Caballes, 543 U.S. at 408).
 Certain unrelated investigations during the course of a roadside detention may also be permissible, unless such an investigation prolongs the stop.
 Id. at 1614-1615.
-Unlike my majority colleagues, the Supreme Court has reasoned that the State's interests in police officer safety during a traffic stop are different from the State's goals in detecting crime, and that "[o]n scene investigation into other crimes \\\ detours" from the State's interest in officer safety during a traffic stop.
+Unlike my majority colleagues, the Supreme Court has reasoned that the State's interests in police officer safety during a traffic stop are different from the State's goals in detecting crime, and that "[o]n scene investigation into other crimes detours" from the State's interest in officer safety during a traffic stop.
 Id. at 1616.
 Accordingly, we must look to what the police actually did to determine whether the seizure was reasonable to complete the mission of the stop.
 Id.

-¶ 44 I would hold, based on my review of the record, that the police in this matter unlawfully prolonged a legitimate traffic stop by extending an initially proper safety search of the back seat pocket into an investigation of the origin of the jewelry and phone recovered from the pocket.
-It is undisputed that the police were justified in curbing the vehicle in which defendant was a backseat passenger due to Officer Pruger's observation of a seat belt violation from the driver and front seat passenger of the vehicle.
-I am also of the opinion that Officer Pruger had a legitimate safety concern based on co-passenger Molina's actions in the backseat as Officer Pruger approached the car.
-Therefore, Officer Pruger's safety search of the backseat pocket and removing the jewelry and phone.
-The point at which Officer Pruger unlawfully prolonged the traffic stop is when he began to investigate the origin of the items removed from the pocket.
+Furthermore, under Illinois law "an officer's authority to investigate a traffic violation may not serve as a subterfuge to obtain other evidence based on suspicion."
+People v.
+Penny, 188 Ill.
+App.
+3d 499, 502 (1989). - ¶ 51 Based on my review of the record, the police in this matter unlawfully prolonged a legitimate traffic stop by extending an initially proper safety search of the back seat pocket into an investigation of the origin of the jewelry and phone recovered from the pocket. - ¶ 52 It is undisputed that the police were justified in curbing the vehicle in which defendant was a backseat passenger due to Officer Pruger's observation of a seat belt violation from the driver and front seat passenger of the vehicle.
+However, while the seat belt violation made the stop lawful, the officers clearly had other motivations in stopping the vehicle.
+Officer Pruger testified he recognized co-defendant Rosado as a member of the Latin Kings, and that "a major gang conflict" between the Latin Kings and the Two-Six gang was happing in the area.